On the Computational Properties of Obviously Strategy-Proof Mechanisms: Introduction

 To summarize, deciding whether there exists an OSP mechanism for a choice rule is equivalent to deciding whether the corresponding O-dag is nicely connected, which can be done in polynomial time by a greedy algorithm.

-Furthermore, this approach can be used to construct OSP mechanisms in polynomial time.
-If an OSP mechanism exists, then the greedy algorithm finds paths from the root to each singleton vertex.
-The greedy algorithm can be modified to find paths that enable us to construct an OSP mechanism for the choice rule.
+The greedy algorithm can also be used to construct OSP mechanisms in polynomial time when they exist.
+Specifically, the O-dag edges visited by the algorithm assemble to form the desired mechanism.

-Our results so far have concerned decision problems for which the input is a table.
-However, in many natural settings, choice rules and utility functions have special structure that permits a more concise description.
-When we describe the same situation in a more powerful language, that increases the difficulty of the problem as a function of the input size.
+The preceding results indicate that the SP and OSP decision problems are of similar computational complexity---they are both in the complexity class \textsf{P} when the inputs are payoff tables.
+However, in many natural settings, choice rules and utility functions have special structure that permits a shorter description.
+If we consider a more concise input language, are the problems still of similar complexity?

-Consequently, we consider the problem of determining whether there exists an appropriate (SP/OSP) mechanism when the input utility functions and choice rules are represented by Boolean circuits.
-We leverage the O-dag structure to prove that the SP problem and the OSP problem are both hard, but they are equally hard, in the sense that both problems are co-\textsf{NP}-complete.
-Hence, the OSP problem is computationally comparable to the SP problem, because either problem can be reduced to the other in polynomial time.
-Additionally, this result implies that when an appropriate mechanism does not exist, there is a proof of non-existence that can be verified quickly.
+So far, the table inputs we have considered cannot concisely describe settings with many agents, because the table size required to describe a choice rule grows exponentially in the number of agents.\footnote{However, tables can concisely describe a few agents with many types, in the sense that table size grows polynomially in the number of types.} Many natural choice rules are anonymous, in the sense that one agent's payoffs are not changed when we permute the types of the other agents.
+These can be described using \textit{anonymous table inputs} that grow only polynomially in the number of agents.
+By adapting the greedy algorithm to anonymous table inputs, we show that the OSP problem can still be decided in polynomial time.

+Now we consider the SP and OSP decision problems when the utility functions and the choice rule are represented by Boolean circuits, one for each function.
+Each circuit consists of input nodes that are fed through a network of logic gates to the output nodes.
+The size of a circuit is the number of logic gates.

+Boolean circuits are a more concise input language than payoff tables.
+When choice rules and utility functions have a `well-behaved' logical structure, then they can often be represented using a small number of logic gates, even if the resulting table of payoffs is quite large.
+Consequently, we should expect that (for a given input size) the time to decide both problems will increase under circuit inputs.

+Our results for circuit inputs involve the complexity class co-\textsf{NP}.
+Roughly, this consists of problems such that whenever the answer is ``no", there exists a proof that can be quickly checked.
+Formally, a decision problem is in co-\textsf{NP} if for every \textit{no}-instance there exists a polynomial-length certificate that can be verified by a polynomial-time algorithm.
+It is widely believed that the hardest problems in co-\textsf{NP} cannot be solved in polynomial time.\footnote{This is implied by the $\textsf{P} \neq \textsf{NP}$ conjecture.}

+Boolean circuits are a very concise input language, so one may expect that the SP and OSP decision problems are hard with circuit inputs.
+We prove that both problems are co-\textsf{NP}-hard, that is, at least as hard as the hardest problems in co-\textsf{NP}.
+The proof proceeds by a reduction from Boolean satisfiability, a \textsf{NP}-hard decision problem.
+This result provides a lower bound for the complexity of deciding whether an SP (or OSP) mechanism exists for a given choice rule.